Knowing what you want out of a career fair ahead of time will set you up to best achieve your goals. Consider the following reasons:

 - To begin the process of obtaining interviews.

 - To meet employers to obtain an internship.

 - To explore career options with a wide variety of employers in order to clarify professional goals.

 - Review and research the employers you want to talk to.
 You can find this list on Handshake under “Events” and “Career Fairs”.
 If made available online (or via Handshake), know what positions they’re hiring for and tailor your resume for them.

 - Develop a strong resume, and several different versions of it depending on the types of companies you want to talk to.
-Have it critiqued by a career counselor, who you can also practice your 30-second pitch on.
+Have it critiqued by a career counselor, and it's a great opportunity to practice your 30-second pitch.